DarkOPJ/Cognifyz_task4/README.md

 Dynamically update the DOM based on user interactions using JavaScript.

-Implement client-side routing for a smoother user experienc
+Implement client-side routing for a smoother user experience